 The second major feature is the ability to run scheduled tasks via a cron entry.
 The topic of scheduled tasks is quite large and the details are provided in the User (and Design - requires registration) Guides.
 We have currently implemented two reporting tasks: one for a summary report, and one for an assignee status report.
 In addition we have also implemented a mechanism to fetch 'email' from an IMAP or POP3 account enabling issue reports to be submitted, and updated via email.
 Before implementing this upon your site we strongly recommend reading the documentation so that you are acquainted with the implications.

-The documentation is accessible from the 'Joomla extensions menu' on the right hand side of this page.
+The documentation is accessible from the 'Joomla menu'.

 There is a released module mod_latest_issues available in the download area.
 This module has now been incorporated within the main component release package since version 1.4.
 The documentation is included as part of the main Issue Tracker documentation.